martin-martin/mentorship/answers.md

 Cool, good job!
 Exactly.
 Let me know how it goes. : )

+#### Why my responses?
+I'm trying to pose open-ended questions that help the student figure out how to proceed alone.
+The student is smart and figures out things easily, so that's nice for me and makes it easier ; )

 ### Part 3:
 >Student: I have s = 144/7.
 Is that it?

 >_Mentor prompt #3: How would you guide the student through the end of the interaction?
 Write your response to their latest message and/or a script of how you think the conversation would continue, and then tell us why you responded this way._

+Alright, perfect!
+Well done solving for s.
+Looks alright to me... but wait: I wonder whether the vendor would know how much Margot wants if she asks for 144/7 🍓&nbsp;...?
+The next step now is to bring the solution back to the original problem.
+How do you think this could look like?

+>Student: Ah, haha - yeah that'd be kind of confusing, lol!
+Okay, so the task was to find out how many whole strawberries can she buy.
+So 7 fits in 144 20 times, with 4/7 leftover.
+That means she can buy 20 strawberries in total!

+Yay, great job!
+Congrats on solving the task! 👍

+>Student: Thanks for your help, this wasn't so difficult after all! : )

+Yeah, it really isn't.
+It's just important to remember to go step-by-step.
+Get out the information that you need and then break it down and generalize.
+What is what and what's the same?
+These text examples are a good way to practice generalization and abstraction, and as you can see it's really no magic.
+Just go step-by-step and you'll be fine : )

+All the best for working forward, and let me know if there is anything I can help with!

+#### Why my response?
+When embarking on a journey to solve a problem, it's important to keep the initial task in mind - it's easy to get carried away and lose sight of what was the original reason to work on the task, or forget about the question that should be answered.
+That's why it's important to remind the student to think back to the initial question.
+Secondly I think it's also important to wrap up and review the imporatn steps taken, to make the talk a graspable learning experience for the student.